surniaulula/wpsso/readme.txt

 = 17.20.1-dev.1 =

-(2024/07/26) Fixed og:video:type = text/html from being considered a video.
+(2024/07/26) Fixed og:video:type = text/html from being considered a video by default.

 = 17.20.0 =